Access to Higher Education Diploma (Health Sciences)

 - Research reports

 It’s okay if you don’t have any formal qualifications - we developed this course to help you get into a career in Health Sciences without them.
 The main thing that we ask for is GCSE Mathematics grade C and GCSE English language grade C (or acceptable equivalents).
 If you know what course or career you want to move on to, make sure you check what grades or diplomas you’ll need so you know you’re on the right track.
-Fill out our application form and join us at the college for an interview.

 If English is not your first language we’d be looking for a qualification in one of the following: